Andrew-Vinci/Document-Encryption-Decryption/README.md

 ## Description

 This project uses C++ and various Algorithms in order to encrypt and decrypt text files.
-It works by taking in a text file and provided by the user, and giving the option to use either a sorted or unsorted codex.
+It works by taking in a text file provided by the user, and giving the option to use either a sorted or unsorted codex.
 The codex is the text file that the program pulls from to actually encrypt, and then later decrypt, the documents.